-IP TAKE: Murdock has shown a preference for natural sciences and the acquisition of knowledge, and should be on the radar of any researcher in the Pacific Northwest.
-One of the largest foundations supporting the region, Murdock has many entry points and is open to new proposals.
+IP TAKE: Murdock prioritizes the natural sciences and the acquisition of knowledge in the Pacific Northwest.
+One of the largest foundations supporting the region, Murdock is an accessible grantmaker open to new proposals.

-PROFILE: Murdock is limited in its geographic scope, but anything but in terms of its volume and variety of giving.
-The foundation, named for tech businessman Jack Murdock, gives to several interests so long as they benefit the Pacific Northwest and “seek to strengthen the region's educational, spiritual, and cultural base in creative and sustainable ways.”
+PROFILE: M.J.
+Murdock Charitable Trust is limited in its geographic scope, but not in terms of its volume and variety of giving.
+The foundation, created in 1975 and named for tech businessman Jack Murdock, focuses its grantmaking in the Pacific Northwest and seeks to “nurture and enrich the educational, spiritual, cultural and social lives of individuals, families and communities” in the region.

 Compared with the hundreds of overall grants made by Murdock, science research is one of the more restrictive in terms of eligibility.
-LOIs from individual researchers are generally not accepted, with funding usually going through select universities, and only applications from research institutions or major universities, generally in the Pacific Northwest, are eligible.
+The foundation generally does not accept LOIs from individual researchers, and funding usually supports select universities.
+Only applications from research institutions or major universities, generally in the Pacific Northwest, are eligible.

-To start with, the foundation’s Scientific Research Grants program gives support “for projects in the natural sciences where the main objective is the acquisition of new knowledge,” though Murdock will also consider proposals in medicine and engineering.
-Keep in mind that “Training students in conducting research is an important consideration” when determining grant funding.
+The foundation’s Scientific Research Grants program supports “projects in the natural sciences where the main objective is the acquisition of new knowledge,” though Murdock will also consider proposals in medicine and engineering.
+“Training students in conducting research is an important consideration” when determining grant funding.

-Murdock also has several targeted science research programs in its Focused Program Grants in Science area, which that have narrower focuses but include promising opportunities.
-Initiatives in this area include support for general science and natural science research; a Partners in Science program that places high school science teachers in university laboratories between school years; “funding to supplement the establishment of new faculty positions”; and a Commercialization initiative that gives “one-time funding to support projects at select public research universities that have special merit for the commercialization of bench discoveries and translating those to the market.”
+Murdock also has several targeted science research programs in its Initiatives Funding Area, which have narrower focuses but include promising opportunities.
+Initiatives in this area include support for science and natural science research “at four-year undergraduate institutions across the Pacific Northwest”; a Partners in Science program that places high school science teachers in university laboratories between school years; “funding to support scientific research in the form of major scientific instrumentation”; and a Commercialization initiative that gives “one-time funding to support projects at select public research universities that have special merit for the commercialization of bench discoveries and translating those to the market.”

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)